PESchoenberg/DGIIIAI/README.md

 ## Credits and Sources:

-* Dr. Martin Schweiger, for OSFS.
+* Schweiger, M. (2000).
+Orbiter 2016 Space Flight Simulator. [online] Orbit.medphys.ucl.ac.uk.
+Available at: http://orbit.medphys.ucl.ac.uk/
+[Accessed 26 Aug.
+2019].

 * Credits for the original DGIII files are kept as in the original version.